All Episodes

 And by the way, that's another thing Obama wants to be able to say.

-Less than a week after we learned that the labor department and their minions at Reuters and the AP have been blowing smoke about the unemployment numbers for November, they redouble their efforts today.
+Less than a week after we learned that the Labor Department and their minions at Reuters and the AP have been blowing smoke about the unemployment numbers for November, they redouble their efforts today.

-This all the you know, because these numbers get revised the next week and it never gets reported.
+You know, because these numbers get revised the next week and it never gets reported.

 And they always get revised upwards.